ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/access/login.md

 ssh-keygen -t rsa -f ~/.ssh/id_rsa
 ```

 Follow the prompts and complete the processes.
+You might be prompted to enter a passcode/passphrase for this key generation, enter one if you like it leave it blank for no passcode.
+This passcode is unrelated to your cluster password and HPCC system administrators have no control over this.
+If you forget this passcode then the SSH key must be renegerated, there's no way to recover it.
 Once the command has completed, one will find two files in the `~/.ssh` directory of
 a user account.

 __3.__ Inspect `~/.ssh`  directory